jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

-      answer: "<p>If the Specialist is not well trained and attentive to his work, he could widen the root walls excessively and weaken the tooth, he could fracture instruments inside the canal, he could create steps and false pathways, coronary, cameral or root perforations, he could boost necrotic or organic remains to the periapice and generate sub or overobturations.</p>\n"
+      answer: "<p>If the Specialist is not well trained and attentive to his work, he could widen the root walls excessively and weaken the tooth, he could fracture instruments inside the canal, he could create steps and false pathways, coronary, cameral or root perforations; he could boost necrotic or organic remains to the periapice and generate sub or overobturations.</p>\n"
     - question: What is an overobturation?
       answer: "<p>It consists of extravasation of a small amount of sealant or gutta-percha